 What’s the deal with gluten?
 It’s a type of protein found in grains including wheat, barley and rye.
-It makes up about 80 percent of the amino acids (the building blocks of proteins) found in these grains.
-Although gluten isn’t actually found in many other ancient grains like oats, quinoa, rice or corn, modern food-processing techniques usually contaminate these foods with gluten since they are processed using the same equipment that wheat is.
+(1) It makes up about 80 percent of the amino acids (the building blocks of proteins) found in these grains.
+Although gluten isn’t actually found in many other ancient grains like oats, quinoa, rice or corn, modern food-processing techniques usually contaminate these foods with gluten since they are processed using the same equipment where wheat is processed.

 On top of this, gluten is now used to help make many highly processed chemical additives that are found in packaged foods of all kinds.
 Coupled with the fact that manufacturing can lead to cross-contamination, this means trace amounts of gluten often wind up in food products that are seemingly gluten-free — like salad dressings, condiments, deli meats and candy.
-This makes giving up gluten more challenging than it might initially seem.
+This makes a gluten-free diet more challenging than it might initially seem.

-Symptoms of celiac disease include malnutrition, stunted growth, cancer, severe neurological and psychiatric illness, and even death.
+Symptoms of celiac disease or a true gluten allergy include malnutrition, stunted growth, cancer, severe neurological and psychiatric illness and even death.
 However, even when someone tests negative for celiac disease, there’s still a chance he or she can have a gluten intolerance, which poses many risks of its own.

 For many decades in the Western medical field, the mainstream view of gluten intolerance was that you either have it, or you don’t.
-In other words, you either test positive for celiac disease and have an allergy to gluten, or you test negative and, therefore, should have no reason to avoid gluten-containing foods.
-However, today ongoing research studies along with anecdotal evidence (people’s actual experiences) show that gluten intolerance symptoms aren’t so “black and white” after all.
+In other words, you either test positive for celiac disease and have a gluten allergy, or you test negative and, therefore, should have no reason to avoid gluten-containing foods.
+However, today, ongoing research studies along with anecdotal evidence (people’s actual experiences) show that gluten intolerance symptoms aren’t so “black and white” after all.

 We now know that gluten intolerance symptoms fall along a spectrum and having a sensitivity to gluten isn’t necessarily all-or-nothing.
 That means that it’s possible to have gluten intolerance symptoms without having celiac disease.
-A new term has been given to this type of condition called non-celiac gluten sensitivity (NCGS).
+A new term called non-celiac gluten sensitivity (NCGS) has been given to this type of condition.
+(4)

 People with NCGS fall somewhere in the middle of the spectrum: They don’t have celiac disease, yet they feel noticeably better when they avoid gluten.
 The extent to which this is true depends on the exact person, since different people can react negatively to gluten to different degrees.
 In people with gluten intolerance or NCGS, researchers have found that certain factors usually apply, including: